 Ann Moore (CBE) is a Professor Emeritas of Physiotherapy in the School of Health Sciences at the University of Brighton.
 She is a Fellow of the Chartered Society of Physiotherapy and a Fellow of the Musculoskeletal Association of Chartered Physiotherapists and is a specialist in Musculoskeletal Physiotherapy.
 Ann is Director of the Council for Allied Health Professions Research (CAHPR) in the UK.
 In recognition of her services and contributions to Physiotherapy Ann has received several awards including Commander of the Order of the British Empire, an International Service Award from the World Confederation of Physical Therapy, Honorary Fellowships from the Chartered Society of Physiotherapy and the Musculoskeletal Association of Chartered Physiotherapists.
 She is also the Editor in Chief of Musculoskeletal Science and Practice.

-David Nicholls is an Associate Professor in the School of Public Health and Psychosocial Studies, AUT University, Auckland, New Zealand.
+David Nicholls is a Professor of Critical Physiotherapy in the School of Clinical Sciences, AUT University, Auckland, New Zealand.
 He is a physiotherapist, lecturer, researcher and writer, with a passion for critical thinking in and around the physical therapies.
 David is the founder of the Critical Physiotherapy Network, an organisation that promotes the use of cultural studies, education, history, philosophy, sociology, and a range of other disciplines in the study of the profession’s past, present and future.
 David’s own research work focuses on the critical history of physiotherapy and considers how physiotherapy might need to adapt to the changing economy of health care in the 21st century.
 He has published 35 peer-reviewed articles and 17 book chapters, many as the first author.
 David has taught in physiotherapy programmes in the UK and New Zealand for over 25 years and has presented his work all around the world.
 The End of Physiotherapy – the first book-length critical history of physiotherapy, and written by David – was published by Routledge in mid-2017.
 He is the Associate Head of School at the Auckland University of Technology (NZ), and Founder of the Critical Physiotherapy Network.